The Chicken and the Pig: Agile project management

 The fable was referenced to define two types of project members by the scrum framework: pigs, who are totally committed to the project and accountable for its outcome, and chickens, who consult on the project and are informed of its progress.
 This analogy is based upon the pig's ability to provide bacon (a sacrificial offering necessitating the pig's death) versus the chicken's ability to provide eggs (non-sacrificial).

 For a Scrum project the Development Team, Product Owners & Scrum Masters are considered as people who are committed to the project while stakeholders, customers and executive management are considered as involved but not committed to the project.

 As of 2011, the fable has been removed from the official Scrum framework.

 Sports

 The fable also is used as an analogy for levels of commitment to a game, team etc. For example, variations of this quote have been attributed to football coach Mike Leach who said, on the officials in the 2007 Tech-Texas game in Austin: "It's a little like breakfast; you eat ham and eggs.
 As coaches and players, we're like the ham.
 You see, the chicken's involved but the pig's committed.
 We're like the pig, they're like the chicken.
 They're involved, but everything we have rides on this."

+Entertainment

+In Muppet Treasure Island (1996), the character Benjamina Gunn (played by Miss Piggy) has the line, "I'm a pig!
+I need commitment!"